Ames-hub/pyhoster/README.md

 Then run `python3.12 pyhost.py -O` to start the program.

 # Features
-- Create and delete website's in a second (simple as `create websitename "An interesting website!"`)
+- Create and delete website's in a second (simple as `create websitename`)
 - Start and stop websites easily (simple as `stop websitename`)
 - Edit the settings and content of a website easily
 - Change the index file of a website easily